Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/howto_contribute.md

 For experienced Git users, we provide a Docker container that includes all the checks of the CI engine used in the backend.
 Using them should ensure that merge requests are not blocked due to automatic checks.
-All changes are made visible throught the `mkdocs` building process as they would look in the final appearance.
+All changes are made visible through the `mkdocs` building process as they would look in the final appearance.
 The page [Contributing via local clone](contribute_container.md) provides you with the details about how to set up and use your local clone of the repository.